close

 Description

-The power cars were almost identical to the second and third batches of Class 116.
+Underframe equipment aside, the power cars were almost visually identical to the second and third batches of Class 116s — with two marker lamps and a two-digit route indicator.
 The differences were:

 • The train vacuum pipes hung vertically down at the front of 125s as opposed to projecting forward on 116s (there were however two exceptions to this in the form of 50988 and 51154).

-• Two windscreen wipers were carried on each driving car of a 125 as opposed to the original one each end on a 116, later 116s were fitted with two each end.
+• Two windscreen wipers were fitted from new on each driving car of a 125. as opposed to just one on a 116.
+Later, the 116s were fitted with a second on each cab.

-• Only one MU jumper cable was fitted to a 125 on the opposite side to that of the two fitted to 116s.
+• Only one inter-vehicle jumper cable was fitted to a 125, on the opposite side to that of the two fitted to 116s.

-• The Orange Star coupling code symbol, rather than the more usual Blue Square was displayed on the extreme lower corners of each cab front.
+• The Orange Star coupling code symbol, rather than the more commin Blue Square, was displayed on the extreme lower corners of each cab front.

-This image shows the inner end of DMS 50992, seen at Derby Litchurch Lane after withdrawn on the 14th November 1980.
+The image shows the inner end of DMS 50992, seen after withdrawl at Derby Litchurch Lane on 14 November 1980.

-The trailers were also very similar to those of the 116 with little to identify them except that of their interior bulkhead which dictated slightly different bulkhead window positions between the two types.
-(In fact all DMU suburban trailers, though basically very similar, had slightly different bulkhead window positions between each class.
+The trailers were also very similar to those of the 116s, with little to identify them from other suburban types, except the positions of the interior bulkheads which dictated slightly different bulkhead window positions (two small instead of a large).
+All DMU suburban trailers, though basically very similar, had slightly different bulkhead window positions between each class.
+These Class 125 centre cars had four full width bulkheads splitting the passenger accomodation into five separate sections, originally two non-smoking and three smoking.

 Interior walls were formica covered in a pattern identical to that used on the Ayrshire Class 126s.
 Bulkhead walls appear to be plain coloured, and window surrounds were a dark varnished wood.